Lumi-supercomputer/lumi-userguide/docs/computing/containers/cray_mpich.md

 4194304              2380.51
 ```
 Like in this example, the performance obtained doing this might be quite low compared to the results obtained when using the host's MPI.

+For a more high level overview you can read a [tutorial on mpi in containers](https://permedcoe.github.io/mpi-in-container/).

 ## Example: Running Julia within a container